 Use Software, but don’t get tunnel vision

 If you’re serious about getting results, using software from third-party providers is one of the best ways to maximize your efforts.
 Irrespective of whether you have a high-budget, or are looking to earn high-quality backlinks free with trial programs, using software helps you get closer to your goals.
-Software platforms like ours, allow you to better assess link quality and involve important metrics, such as keywords, anchor text, and organic traffic, for optimal results.
+The Tabtimize Link Prospecting tool, allows you to see only the most relevant link opportunities so you don’t waste time scouring the internet for qualified prospects and searching for content-fit.
 Other third-party providers also allow you to have a complete overview of SEO metrics that matter, like keyword exploration, content auditing, etc.

 However, there are some things to be mindful of.